http://glassdoor.com/slink.htm?key=vIGdw—6 days ago

 Founded in 2005, Zillow is owned and operated by Zillow Group.
-The company is headquartered in Seattle with offices in New York, San Francisco, Chicago, Irvine, Calif., Lincoln, Neb., Cincinnati, Ohio and Vancouver, British Columbia.
+The company is headquartered in Seattle with offices in New York, San Francisco, Denver, Irvine, Calif., Lincoln, Neb., Cincinnati, Ohio and Vancouver, British Columbia.
 Learn about the full Zillow Group portfolio of brands.

-We are always looking for passionate people whose ideas, voice, experience, and ambitions can make a big difference.
+We are always looking for passionate people whose ideas, voice, experience and ambition can make a big difference.
 Come talk to us!

 Our philosophy regarding benefits is that they matter — a lot.

-Beyond the great atmosphere we work in every day, we also strive to provide a benefits program that is highly competitive with other companies in the start-up phase (and beyond).
+Beyond the great atmosphere we work in every day, we also strive to provide a highly competitive benefits program.

 Check out our benefits.